z/OS Resources Table

 • History: Opens a view that displays the five most recently used patterns to filter data sets.

-Clicking on the Default User Data Sets, a custom pattern in the Filters view, or a pattern in the History view will display data sets that match the selected pattern.
+Click on the Default User Data Sets, a custom pattern in the Filters view, or a pattern in the History view displays data sets that match the selected pattern.

 JES View